daanvancamp/gomoku-AI/README.md

 # adapted from gomoku-thesis-proj
 https://github.com/Mig26/gomoku-thesis-proj

-I added support for physical boards via webcam, but it can still be used perfectly fine without a webcam.
-That's because of a built-in if-statement that checks if the other program changes the json file.
-If the program doesn't detect a difference between the two json files, then it will just take the mouse position.
+I added support for physical boards via webcam, you can easily turn the recogniton via webcam on and off.
+There's a built-in checkbox fot that.
+It is turned off by default.
 I also optimized a few things.
 The code for the webcam can be found here.
-You need to run both programs simultaneously, otherwise, it won't work as expected.
-The information is transfered via a json file.
+You need to run both programs simultaneously if you want to use the recognition, otherwise, it won't work as expected.
+The data is transfered via a json file.
 A file is used to save system resources; a thread puts more strain on the hardware.
 A constant connection with the webcam is also recommended because it takes about 5 seconds to connect to the webcam.
-The program should run perfectly fine on a relatively low-spec computer.
-Threads also aren't usable in this case because the data needs to be accesible from everywhere in the code.
-You could use a variable (list) to save the pieces on the board, but that would be more complicated than necessary and again, would slow down the program. https://github.com/daanvancamp/vijf_op_een_rij_beeldherkenning The usage of the recognition feature will be controlled via a checkbox from 29/7 or 30/7.
+The program should run perfectly fine on a relatively low-spec computer. https://github.com/daanvancamp/vijf_op_een_rij_beeldherkenning The usage of the recognition feature can be controlled via a checkbox.
-Make sure to clone that repository before continuing, otherwise, it won't work.
+We are working on integrating the two programs.
+We will integhrate them when they are both stable.

 I also want to mention the following: "please don't hesitate to report any bugs".
 There are probably many undiscovered bugs.
 Please check if your bug if listed below before reporting it, because then it's a known issue/bug.
 Feature suggestions are also more than welcome, because they can help to develop a better, versatile program.